MikeHopley/ftl-ships-guide/stealth-b.md

 Spend your first 50 scrap on cloaking-3.
 This lets you kill most enemies before they can fire, by cloaking first.
 The Glaive falls off hard against 2 shields, so try to get extra offence before sector 3.
 Hacking is by far the best option.

+If a large reward takes you well over 50 scrap, an interesting transposition may be possible.
+You could jump to an adjacent store and buy hacking first, and cloaking-3 afterwards.
+With a few drones, hacking serves as both immediate defence and long-term security.
+If hacking is not available, this might instead be an opportunity to buy a cheap weapon, or perhaps backup battery.

-If hacking is not offered, generally buy shields.
+If hacking is not offered, generally buy shields at the first opportunity.
 Buying shields significantly increases your chance to find hacking later.
 Also consider buying backup battery.
 If the next store is selling systems, its chance to sell hacking is *approximately*:

 * 33% if you bought no systems
 * 40% if you have backup battery